If you are looking for a lightweight, durable (not an oxymoron) 3 person backpacking tent, look no further than the MSR Mutha Hubba NX3 tent.

 - Good set of “little” features

-- Getting between the tent and fly to secure the fly to the poles was a right squeeze and a little awkward.
+- Getting between the tent and fly to secure the fly to the poles is an awkward squeeze

 Bottom Line: MSR Mutha Hubba NX3 Tent